RANDO11199/Triplet/README.md

+2025/03/05 This project will not be updated in short time due to the termination of my RA.
+Raytracing give a very good result but it is not fully tested.
+If you are interested in raytracing, please refer to [NVDiffrast](url).

-# Triplet: Triangle Patchlet for Mesh-Based Inverse Rendering and Scene Parameter Approximation
+## Triplet: Triangle Patchlet for Mesh-Based Inverse Rendering and Scene Parameter Approximation

 Paper: https://arxiv.org/abs/2410.12414